BLOG

 A New Healthy Building Opens its Doors for Children and Music in the West End of Providence, RI

 Celebrating the grand opening of the Community MusicWorks (CMW) Center in Providence, Rhode Island, its pioneering use of healthy building materials and Cross-Laminated Timber (CLT) to create a sustainable, non-toxic environment for music education and performance.
-This building represents a collaborative effort between HML, 3SIX0, CMW, and others to prioritize children’s health, community well-being, and environmental sustainability.
+This building represents a collaborative effort to prioritize children’s health, community well-being, and environmental sustainability with HML project partners CMW, 3SIX0 Architects, and Pezzuco Construction.

 The grand opening of the CMW Center in Providence, Rhode Island, reveals healthy materials used in the first fully Cross-Laminated Timber (CLT) building in the city (2nd in the state of RI).
 All materials used to construct the Center were evaluated by HML’s material research team.
 This innovative new space stands as a testament to sustainability, material health and community well-being.
 At HML, we are proud to have been involved from the very beginning, consulting on material choices and environmental strategies to ensure the CMW center will be a healthier beacon for the community.